StemVibrations/STEM/docs/tutorials.rst

 ----------------------------------
 This tutorial shows step by step guide on how to set up a train model on top of an embankment with two soil layers underneath, in a 3D model.
-The UVEC train model represent the dynamic load on the system.
+The UVEC (User defined VEhiCle model) is a model used to represent train as a dynamic load on the system.

 First the necessary packages are imported and paths are defined.

+For the UVEC, it is important to define the folder containing the source code of the UVEC model
+# TODO: add the extra information on the UVEC.

 .. code-block:: python

     input_files_dir = "uvec_train_model"
     results_dir = "output_uvec_train_model"
+    uvec_folder = "YOUR/PATH/TO/UVEC"

     from stem.model import Model
     from stem.soil_material import OnePhaseSoil, LinearElasticSoil, SoilMaterial, SaturatedBelowPhreaticLevelLaw